mufflyt/coi/README.md

 * Antiviral: 	Valtrex,	Zovirax
 * Anti infective: 	Flagyl,	Tindamax

+# Project Tools
+* R 3.6.2
+* Rstudio 1.2.5042
+* exploratory.io
+* delimit for PC. http://www.delimitware.com.
+Opens huge ass files but does not work for Mac.
+* XTabularor works for Mac.  https://www.bartastechnologies.com/products/xtabulator/.
+I had to use this because R choked with it's one core and requiring everything in active memory.

 ## Installation and use
 ### Install packages so that can use exploratory functions.
 Use R 3.6.2 version because R 4.0.0 had difficulties with these packages.
 ```r